 - Amish Macaroni Salad – Every picnic I’ve been to always has both macaroni and potato salad.

 - The Pittsburger – Usually when there’s pasta salad, there’s also burgers.
 This hamburger with fries and coleslaw is a Pittsburgh staple.

 - Greek Portobello Mushroom Burgers – Need a meatless option for your cookout?
 Check out these vegetarian mushroom burgers!

 - 1/4 cup extra virgin olive oil

-- 2 tablespoons apple cider or white distilled vinegar
+- 1 tablespoon apple cider or white distilled vinegar

 - 1 tablespoon fresh chopped parsley

 - 1 tablespoon garlic paste or 1 garlic clove, minced

 - Add the potatoes and a handful of salt to a large pot and cover with water.
 Bring to a boil.

-- While the potatoes are cooking: In a large measuring cup, whisk together the olive oil, vinegar, parsley, garlic, and salt.
+- While the potatoes are cooking: In a large measuring cup or jar, whisk together the olive oil, vinegar, parsley, garlic, and salt.
 Taste and add up to an additional 1/4 teaspoon salt if needed (it should be slightly salty because this will season the entire potato salad).

-- Add the potatoes and onion to a large bowl then pour the dressing on top.
+- Add the cooked potatoes to a large bowl then pour the dressing on top.
 Mix everything together until coated.